threefoldtech/info_grid/src/documentation/threefold_token/storing_tft/tf_connect_app.md

 ## ThreeFold Connect Installation

-Either use the links above, or search for the ThreeFold Connect App on the Apple Store or the Google Play store.
+Either use the links above, or search for the ThreeFold Connect app on the Apple Store or the Google Play store.
 Then install and open the app.
-If you want to leave a 5 star review of the App, no one here will stop you!
+If you want to leave a 5 star review of the app, no one here will stop you!

 ![farming_tf_wallet_1](./img/farming_tf_wallet_1.png)
 ![farming_tf_wallet_2](./img/farming_tf_wallet_2.png)

-When you try to open the App, if you get an error message such as : "Error in initialization in Flagsmith...", you might need to upgrade your phone to a newer software version (8.0 for Android and 13 for iOS).
+When you try to open the app, if you get an error message such as : "Error in initialization in Flagsmith...", you might need to upgrade your phone to a newer software version (8.0 for Android and 13 for iOS).

-Once you are in the application, you will see some introduction pages to help you familiarize with the TF Connect App.
+Once you are in the application, you will see some introduction pages to help you familiarize with the TF Connect app.
 You will also be asked to read and accept ThreeFold's Terms and conditions.

 ![farming_tf_wallet_3](./img/farming_tf_wallet_3.png)
 ![farming_tf_wallet_4](./img/farming_tf_wallet_4.png)